- Best cheap fast cars you can purchase in 2018

 As with the i3 S you can put the high costs down to a sky high cash price, high interest charges and lack of a deposit contribution discount.*

-Picking a winner here is one of the toughest jobs we’ve had this year – all cars are thoroughly impressive in their own right and you wouldn’t be disappointed if you put down a deposit on any of them.
+Picking a winner of our best cheap fast car test is one of the toughest jobs we’ve had this year – all cars are thoroughly impressive in their own right and you wouldn’t be disappointed if you put down a deposit on any of them.

 The variety of cars shows that you can have fun no matter your budget, with even the cheapest Up GTI capable of putting a smile on your face in the right circumstances.
 It’s incredibly pleasing to see that you don’t have to spend a fortune on something to really revel in the joy of driving.